 [Editor’s Note: Sharing studies will assess whether emission power limits are needed to avoid potential interference with RAS.
 If studies conclude that emission power limits are needed, it would be necessary to add appropriate text referring to the system characteristics including power limits.
 It is anticipated that automotive radars will standardize their system and operational characteristics in order to harmonize operations on a world-wide basis in the band.
 WP 5A is developing a Recommendation ITU-R M.[AUTO] which describes the system and operational characteristics including power levels for automotive radars operating in the 76-81 GHz band.]

+ADD 5.XXX

+The use of the 77.5-78 GHz frequency band by the radiolocation service is limited to automotive applications.

 SUP

 RESOLUTION 654 (WRC-12)